gabbro246/archivetools/readme.md

 - `-f`, `--folder`: Specifies the target folder containing folders to convert into ZIP files.

 ### Convert ZIPs to Folders with `convertallziptofolder.py`
-Automatically extracts all ZIP files within a specified directory, including a verification process to maintain data consistency.
+This script extracts all ZIP files in a directory back into folders.
+It verifies the integrity of the extraction by checking that the extracted files match the original files' hashes.
+If verification is successful, the ZIP files are deleted.

 **Usage:**
 ```bash